cbrennanpoole/Qualitative-Self/README.md

     - Monitor incoming freight levels and all late arriving due service `2-day points : Toledo, Cincinnati, Indianapolis, Detroit, etc.` and
     - Audit national accounts incessantly to create a 100% service standard while gaining acute awareneness of companies single largest customers `shipper` i.e. :
         - Lowe's Inc.,
-        - Starbucks
+        - Starbucks Coffee
-            - `Origin Lebanon, TN`
         - Behr,
+        - Ingram Micro
         - Sherwin Williams,
-        - Benjamin Moore.
+        - Benjamin Moore,
-    - Verify and
+        - Valspar Paints,
+        - Masterchem (Kilz) Paints.
+8. Verify plus :
-        1. Sign-off shipments in loading status (LOA)
+    - Sign-off shipments in loading status (LOA)
+9. Establish daily crossover :
-            - Establish daily crossover and 'walk-the-doors' *standard work process* with relief team  `supervisor / peer`,
+    - Walk-the-doors *standard work process* created among `supervisors / peers`,
-            - Double check shipments in LOA status to guarantee
+10. Verify shipments in loading (LOA) status to guarantee :
-                1. Freight is Block with proper protocol technique,
+   - Freight is Block with proper protocol technique,
-                2. Braced using best practices for guidance,
+   - Braced using best practices for guidance,
      3. Pin-wheeled to ensure the foundation of the load was in tact and capable of full utilization of space (the service provided in LTL is space ), and
 8. Verify zone is ready for cross-over by
-    - Filling of internal work stations needs :
+    - Fill internal work stations  :
-        1. Tools : in - place and braced,
+        1. Tools : in - place,
         2. Doors chocked & blocked.
-        3. equipment / load bars stowed.
+        3. Equipment count & status reconciation.

-### Other Experience
+### Other Work Experience

 ---

 #### Ted's Montana Grill <br>